Frequently Asked Questions about Timber Casualty Losses

 Are there special rules for reporting such a gain?

 Yes.
 The taxpayer must let the IRS know that he or she is electing to defer the gain on an involuntary conversion.
-With the election, the taxpayer must explain the circumstances of the conversion (casualty or other loss and conversion) and what replacement property is to be acquired.
+With the election, the taxpayer must explain the circumstances of the conversion (casualty or other loss) and what replacement property is to be acquired.
 Make the election with a statement attached to the tax return.

 How long do you have to acquire replacement property?